 For companies operating across more than one site – when it’s not possible for company-wide meetings to take place – internal communications can carry out a vital role in engaging and connecting with employees.
 It helps to pass on important company information and clarify the business mission, values and goals.

-With so many people fulfilling widely differing roles within a company, internal communications provides that common link for everyone.
+With so many people fulfilling widely differing roles within a company, internal communications provide that common link for everyone.
 It reminds them why they are where they are, brings people together, and helps employees to become more engaged and better at what they do.

 How office-based companies do internal communications

-As mentioned, the form and extent of internal communications varies from company to company.
+As mentioned, the form and extent of internal communications vary from company to company.
 This is typically down to the value the leadership team places on it and the budget they allocate to it.

 - Intranet – a secure portal located on the company’s server where staff can access company news, an employee directory, training materials, information on the business’ values and mission statement, onboarding materials, HR policies and much more.